3041749396/DER-BLMoE/README.md

 DER-BLMoE is a broad-learning-based mixture-of-experts framework for specific emitter identification (SEI).
 The implementation uses raw ADS-B I/Q samples, computes STFT sub-band features in Python, trains BLS experts for different frequency bands, and fuses expert predictions with a dynamic entropy residual gate.

+📬 For more research details or academic discussion, please feel free to contact me via email: `1225014125@njupt.edu.cn`.

 ## Repository Structure 🧭

 ```text